Contact Us

 For a guide on how to get to Oktoberfest from within Munich, you’re going to want to read this.

-Getting to Oktoberfest is easy from anywhere in Europe.
+Getting to Oktoberfest in Munich is easy from anywhere in Europe.
 Munich has been a transport hub for as long as Europeans have been travelling, and all roads, rails and flight paths go through here.

 The first step to travelling to Oktoberfest is deciding when you want to go (answer: it’s always epic).
 The next is determining where you’ll be arriving from – if it’s from your home, that’s an easy decision, but if you’ll be travelling in the lead up to arriving in Munich, you might not know exactly where will be your departure point; if you’re travelling right, you might not know your departure point until the day of.
 The third consideration, and perhaps the most important, is how much you value your time.
 Will you be willing to save some money on your arrival by spending a bit more time on the road?
 Whatever your situation may be, this guide to travelling to Oktoberfest will help you get there and get into some tasty German beers.